 Significance determines which segment you think about the most when you write and design your information, as well as when you distribute, promote, and support use of the information.

 The “True” Audience: Those With a Need for Information

 While you may think of your audience as all State residents, all Medicaid beneficiaries, or all health plan enrollees, it is critical to recognize that only a subset of those people have a need for the information you are providing.
-In any given year, only a minority of people select a new health plan or health care provider.
-A national survey conducted in 2007 found that:
+In any given year, only a minority of people select a new health plan or healthcare provider.

 Moreover, only part of this limited population will be willing and able to use quality information to make this kind of decision.
 Consider this natural constraint on the need for and interest in your information when developing your outreach strategy and evaluating the impact of your efforts.